Scarvy/Scarvy.github.io/docs/index.md

 I'm currently located in the Boston area.

-These days, I mostly write in 🐍 Python but hope to explore other languages like C++, Rust and TypeScript.
+These days, I mostly write in 🐍 Python and TypeScript.

-**🎙 Update: I'll be starting 📚 graduate school this upcoming Spring 2024.**

 ## 📩 Contact